chaoss/website/CHAOSScon/2021NA/speakers.md

 ![King Gao](https://github.com/chaoss/website/blob/master/CHAOSScon/2020-Shanghai-meetup/img/King.JPG)_Technical Expert --- Huawei 2012 Laboratory_

-"King Gao is an engineer from Huawei Technologies Co.,Ltd and has 6 years of experience in open source governance.
-He focus is on compliance and operations in open source communities.
+King Gao is an engineer from Huawei Technologies Co.,Ltd and has 6 years of experience in open source governance.
+His focus is on compliance and operations in open source communities.
 He founded CHAOSS' Asia-Pacific meeting and organized CHAOSS's first China meetup.
 CHAOSS is the first community in his life, and he is very glad to participate in CHAOSS.
-King is also a board member in the OpenChain project under the Linux foundation.
+King is also a board member in the OpenChain project under the Linux foundation.<br><br><br><br><br><br>

- ".<br><br><br><br><br><br>

 <details><summary><b>Session: Building Metrics Models Based on the State of the Art Best Practices</b></summary>
 The purpose of defining metrics is to continuously improve the workflow, empower open source projects with the capabilities of governance, operation, and development.
 We looked into some best practices of the benchmarking communities in the industry on how they measure and govern the project, and constantly explored which metrics and factors will affect the results of measurements.
 This talk will further seek connections among the current metrics and build a set of models, not only to address existing problems in communities, but also to predict the direction of future community development.